pattern-lab/patternlab-node/README.md

 * The `.editorconfig` controls spaces / tabs within supported editors.
 Check out their [site](http://editorconfig.org/).
 * The `.eslintrc` defines our javascript standards.
 Some editors will evaluate this real-time - otherwise it's run using `grunt|gulp build`

+## Gitter

+The Pattern Lab Node team uses [our gitter.im channel, pattern-lab/node](https://gitter.im/pattern-lab/node) to keep in sync, share updates, and talk shop.
+Please stop by to say hello or as a first place to turn if stuck.
+Other channels in the Pattern Lab organization can be found on gitter too.